Zach-Reising/SeniorDesign/User_Stories.md

 ## User Stories

+---

-As a user I should be able to see current litter markers and add markers to the map, allowing others to see where cleanup needs to happen.
+- As a community member, I want to view and add litter markers on the map so that others can see where cleanup is needed.

-As a cleaner (role) I should be able to see current litter markers, add markers and remove markers that they or there organization plan to clean up allowing others to see where litter has been cleaned up or still needs cleaned up.
+- As an organization leader, I should be able to view current markers and be able to add and remove markers that my organization plans to clean up, so that the map reflects which locations are still in need of attention.

-As an administrator, I should be able to assign and change user roles so that the right people have the right permissions.
+- As an administrator, I want to be able to assign and update user roles so that each user has the correct permissions.

-As a user I should be able to filter or search markers (by status, date or location) so I can find relevant cleanup oppurtunities.
+- As a volunteer, I want to be able to filter or search markers (by status, date, or location) so I can easily find relevant cleanup opportunities.

-As a user I should be able to crate an account and log in so I can contribute and track my activity.
+- As a user, I want to be able to create an account and log in, so I can contribute and track my activity.

-As a user I should be able to upload a photo when adding or resolving a marker so cleanup efforts are documented
+- As a user, I want to be able to upload a photo when adding or resolving a marker, so cleanup efforts are documented.